Top Startup Accelerators in 2024

 Importantly, participation generally implies that the teams already have a product or launched MVP with some traction.
 Unlike incubators, accelerators are all about taking the business a step further instead of getting it off the ground.
 Hence, they're generally interested in more mature, inspiring products and those who are at later stages of startup development.

 At times, they even provide funding, investing in select projects.
-Yet accelerators aren't fairy godmothers for startups.
+Yet even the best accelerators for startups aren't fairy godmothers.
 Participation comes at its own price, that is, usually teams have to provide startup equity of up to 10% in return for the gained knowledge and help.

 Why Do Startups Apply to Accelerators?